Updated on January 5, 2023

 Industry (NACE codes): Advertising and market research, Software publishing, Data processing, hosting and related activities: web hosting;

-Company size by revenue per year: 100k-1m and 1m-10m (so I can be sure that the company can afford my product or service);
+Company size by Annual Company Revenue: 100k-1m and 1m-10m (so I can be sure that the company can afford my product or service);

 Contact info: Email address available (I want only those companies that have an email address available of at least one of the people working inside);